 A lot of people feel tired often these days and for some, it has become quite constant.

 From day to day energy levels vary.
-It can be difficult for a person to recognise that they are actually “tired all the time”.
+It can be difficult for a person to recognize that they are actually “tired all the time”.

 Take a deep breath.